MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2023-09-17-mech-interp-part-1-mlp-analysis.markdown

 which is 4 times larger than the model dimensionality, and then a succeeding MLP layer which is the models dimensionality size.
 Later on we will see that within the studied model, there may be indications of superposition.

+## Attention Analysis

+As stated before, the prompt for this section will be:
+"One day, Lucy asks Tom: "I am looking for a banana but I can't find it".
+Tom says: "Don't", which is taken straight from the [TinyStories](https://arxiv.org/pdf/2305.07759.pdf) paper.

+<iframe src="attention_vis.html"></iframe>

 ## Summary